Psychologist & Therapist for Mothers and Mothers-to-Be

 Losing a baby at any point during pregnancy can be physically and emotionally devastating experience.
 Unresolved grief can linger and even undermine a couple’s relationship.
 It can also lead to depression and parenting problems.
-As a counselor with expertise in pregnancy loss, I have supported many women who were stuck in feeling sad, angry and guilty to recover faster and regain their strength.
+As a counselor with expertise in pregnancy loss, I have provided counseling to many women who were stuck in feelings of sadness, anger and guilt, helping them to recover faster and regain their strength.

-Postpartum depression affects not only the mother but the whole family.
+Postpartum depression affects not only the mother, it impacts on the whole family.
 Both mother and her infant suffer.
-Counseling can help mothers feel better about themselves, gain control of their feelings develop parenting skills and enjoy their babies more..
+Counseling can help mothers feel better about themselves, gain control of their feelings, develop parenting skills and enjoy their babies more.

 Postdoctoral Psychology Fellowship

 Parent-Infant Therapy at Columbia University in New York City